bytefish/colormaps-opencv/README.md

     if (argc > 1) {
         filename = string(argv[1]);
     }
 	// The following lines show how to apply a colormap on a given image
 	// and show it with cv::imshow example with an image.
 An exception is
 	// thrown if the path to the image is invalid. if(!filename.empty()) {
         Mat img0 = imread(filename);
-        if(img0.empty()) {
+        // Throw an exception, if the image can't be read: if(img0.empty()) {
             CV_Error(CV_StsBadArg, "Sample image is empty.
 Please adjust your path, so it points to a valid input image!");
         }
+        // Holds the colormap version of the image:
         Mat cm_img0;
+        // Apply the colormap:
         applyColorMap(img0, cm_img0, COLORMAP_JET);
+        // Show the result:
         imshow("cm_img0", cm_img0);
         waitKey(0);
 	}